-That’s because every health plan is different.
+That’s because every health plan is different and is based on different rate factors.
 One may force you to pay a high deductible before it’ll help pay for your psychiatrist or therapist visits.
 Another may tie lower deductibles to its coverage of these sessions.

 It’s also tough to tell you how much you’ll pay for counseling or psychotherapy without insurance.

-The reason: what you pay often depends on where you live.
+The reason: what you pay for therapy or counseling often depends on where you live.
 Therapists in one part of the country charge more than therapists in another part of the country.
 Those in New York or San Francisco, for example, will charge more than therapists in a small town.

 Also, even therapists within the same city can charge different amounts for their services.
 And therapists with private practices usually charge more than those at public health clinics.

-According to various sources (including Good Therapy), the an average 45 minute therapy session costs $75 to $150.
+According to various sources, an average 45-minute therapy session costs $75 to $150.
 You may find somebody who charges a lot more or a lot less than those amounts, though.
 If you decide to pay for counseling out of your own pocket, shop around before you settle on one.

-Your most obvious option is to pay for it out of your own pocket.
+Your most obvious option is to pay for counseling or therapy out of your own pocket if your health insurance won’t cover it.
 A lot of people do this even if their health plan will pay for their therapy or counseling.
-Keep reading to learn why this is the case.

 If you can’t afford to pay for your counseling or therapy yourself, search for a public or community treatment center.
 Many offer low-cost and even free treatment options to people with financial needs.